 Consider a scenario where you are buying fabric for a craft project.
 The fabric is advertised as being 36 inches wide.
 Knowing that 36 inches is equivalent to 3 feet helps you quickly visualize the size of the fabric and determine if it meets your needs.

 Another example is when measuring the height of a small table.
-If the table is 36 inches tall, you can immediately say that it is 3 feet tall, making it easier to compare its height to other furniture in your home.
+Which means if the table is 36 inches tall, you can immediately say that it is 3 feet tall, making it easier to compare its height to other furniture in your home.
 These practical applications highlight the usefulness of being able to quickly convert inches to feet.

 Common Mistakes to Avoid